Censorship in India: Theatre

 In 1978, Kiran Nagarkar wrote the play Bedtime Story, based partly on the Mahābhārata.
 Its performance was partially banned for 17 years by conservative Hindu organizations and parties like Shiv Sena, Rashtriya Swayamsevak Sangh (RSS) and Hindu Mahasabha.

 In 1999, the Maharashtra government banned the Marathi play Me Nathuram Godse Boltoy or I, Nathuram Godse, Am Speaking.
 The ban was challenged before the Bombay High Court, which rescinded it as exceeding government authority and illegal.

 In 2004, Eve Ensler's The Vagina Monologues was banned in Chennai.
 The play, however, has played successfully in many other parts of the country since 2003.
 A Hindi version of the play has been performing since 2007.

 Maps

 In 1961, it was criminalised in India to question the territorial integrity of frontiers of India in a manner which is, or is likely to be, prejudicial to the interests of the safety or security of India.
+India’s government requires that all maps in publications circulated in India reflect its claim to the entire region of Kashmir, which is disputed by Pakistan, and regardless of current lines of control.
+Publications that do not conform are seized by the authorities and issues can end up being destroyed.